Should I Rent My House Furnished?

 Not every tenant will want the furnishings you provide in the rental.
 The tenant may request not to keep some and you’ll need to find a place to store it.

-It may also require you to rent an additional storage room where the furniture can be kept, which means additional paying additional fees.
+It may also require you to rent an additional storage room where the furniture can be kept, which means additional paying an additional cost that would not be necessary with an unfurnished rental.

 Is Furnishing Your Rental the Right Decision?

-Before deciding to furnish your rental property, you need to evaluate your location first.
+Before deciding to rent out your property furnished, you need to evaluate your location first.
 Is the rental situated in a college town, local attractions, or a business district?
 This makes it easy for you to work out which demographics to attract.

-Ensure that the rental rate you charge is reasonable given the features you provide before you invest in supplying the unit with furniture.
+Ensure that the rental rate you charge is reasonable given the features you provide before you invest in supplying the unit with furniture and appliances.
 You also need to match the furnishings based on the demographic you plan to attract.

 Bottom Line

 Furnished and unfurnished rentals both have their strengths and weaknesses.
-Furnished homes offer plenty of advantages, such as increased rental prices, reduced property damage upon move-in, and more focus on who to serve.
+Furnished homes offer plenty of benefits, such as increased rental prices, reduced property damage upon move-in, and more focus on who to serve.

 But it also has drawbacks, like more risk exposure from repetitive use of furnishings and attracting short-term tenants.
-In the end, you need to decide to leave your unit furnished or unfurnished depending on your location and potential market.
+In the end, you need to decide what wins on furnished or unfurnished rentals depending on your location, local rental market, the potential cost, and potential tenants.

 Are you looking for a trusted property manager to handle your rental space?
 If yes, contact McKenna & Vane Property Management today!